joe150305/CCM101_JTUVERA/Laboratory-03-Multi-Cloud-Explorer /README.md

 ## Mission Overview

-This laboratory activity explores three major public cloud providers: **Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)**.
-The goal is to compare their infrastructure, management consoles, core services, advantages, and common enterprise use cases.
+This laboratory activity explores three major public cloud providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+The purpose of this activity is to compare their services, infrastructure, management consoles, advantages, and common business uses.

-The activity also uses Linux commands in KillerCoda to identify basic server information and match a Linux server with equivalent cloud compute services.
+The activity also includes a Linux server investigation using the KillerCoda Playground.
+Basic Linux commands were used to identify the operating system, CPU information, memory information, and disk space.

-## Portfolio Structure
+## Folder Structure

 ```text
 Laboratory-03-Multi-Cloud-Explorer/